Heidi Gluck

 Heidi Lynne Gluck is a Canadian-American singer-songwriter, based in Lawrence, Kansas.
 She is also a multi-instrumentalist solo artist, band member, producer, and studio musician.
 Gluck has released two solo LPs, "Migrate or Die" (2023), "Pony Show" (2016) and one EP, "The Only Girl in the Room" (2015), as well as contributing to many other recordings.
 She has also been a member of several bands, including Margot & the Nuclear So and So's, The Roseline, The Pieces, The Only Children, 95 Sweetbird, and Some Girls.
-She has appeared on recordings for numerous other artists, including June Panic, Simrit, Lily & Madeleine, Carrie Newcomer, and Tom Brosseau.
+She has appeared on recordings for numerous other artists, including Simrit, Lily & Madeleine, Carrie Newcomer, Gentleman Caller, and Tom Brosseau.